igorwojda/kotlin-coding-challenges/app/src/test/java/com/igorwojda/linkedlist/singly/base/SinglyLinkedList.md

 ### 1. constructor `LinkedList<E>()`

-- **Description**: Create a class to represent a linked list.
+Create a class to represent a linked list.
 When created, a linked list should have no head node associated with it.
 The `LinkedList` instance will have one property, `head`, which is a reference to the first node of the linked list.
 By default `head` should be `null`.

+Tests:
-- **Test**: `when list is created head node is null`
+- `when list is created head node is null`

 Example: